Taaitaaiger/JlrsReflect.jl/docs/src/index.md

 # JlrsReflect.jl Documentation

-One of the features of jlrs, a crate that provides bindings to the Julia C API for the Rust programming language, is that it supports mapping a struct from Julia to a Rust struct which lets you access its contents directly.
-Writing down the correct implementation of these structs in Rust can be challenging, this package can be used to automate the process.

-Many types are supported, the major exceptions are types with tuple or union fields that depend on a free type parameter.
-These fields can have very different representations depending on these parameters which makes generating an appropriate mapping impossible.
-Everything else is fine, though; Types with bits union fields, `UnionAll` fields, type parameters, and "special" types backed by a struct defined in C like `Module` and `Array` are all supported.

-There is a single entrypoint, the `reflect` method which takes a `Vector` of `Type`s.
-Mappings will be generated for all of these types and their dependencies.
-The result of a call to this method can be written to a .rs-file and used as a module without any tweaking.

-This package is compatible with Julia v1.5 and jlrs v0.6.
+One of the main features of jlrs is the possibility to easily convert data from Julia to Rust.
+By default only a few builtin types, like integers, arrays and modules are available, but this can be extended by using the `JuliaStruct` derive macro.
+One annoying aspect of this macro is that you need to figure out the correct layout first.

+With JlrsReflect.jl you can automatically generate the appropriate bindings for many Julia types if you're using Julia 1.5.
+This includes types with unions, tuples, and type parameters.
+Even value types are not a problem because the bindings only contain type parameters that directly affect the layout.
+If a field contains pointers, featureful wrappers from jlrs with reasonable lifetimes are used.
+Two things that are not supported are structs with union or tuple fields that depend on a type parameter (eg `struct SomeGenericStruct{T} a::Tuple{Int32, T} end`, `SomeGenericStruct{T} a::Union{Int32, T} end`), and unions used as generic parameters (eg `SomeGenericStruct{Union{A,B}}`).

 ```@docs
 reflect
+renamestruct!
+renamefields!
 ```